xinchaobeta/compile-selected-es6/README.md

 Full details in the comments in `Preferences > Package Settings > Compile Selected ES6 > Settings - Default`

+- Note if you changed the `stage` value in the settings, make sure you installed the lastest version of Babel whose CLI support  `--stage`

 ## Issues & Feature Requests